wrmack/wrmack.github.io/Solid-voting/index.md

 An enhancement to this scenario has additional election officials reading votes at the same time as Bob, using different clients.
 The vote count of all such counters is compared and a result only announced if all agree.
 An attacker who wanted to interfer with the vote count would need to hack all separate counting devices.

-## What could possibly go wrong...?

 Assumptions made in the above include:
-* POD providers can be fully trusted
+* pod providers can be fully trusted
-* all voters' PODs will be online when Bob and Ted read votes
+* all voters' pods will be online when Bob and Ted read votes

 Issues not addressed include:
 * whether Alice should have a chance to change her vote because she was coerced